Bangladesh Homeworkers Women Association

-In 2003, The Ministry of Labour and Employment of Bangladesh registered BHWA as a Trade Union, making it the first NGO representing workers in the informal sector to be granted a trade union status by the Government of Bangladesh.
+In 2003, The Ministry of Labour and Employment of Bangladesh registered BHWA as a trade union, making it the first NGO representing workers in the informal sector to be granted a trade union status by the Government of Bangladesh.
 This enabled homeworkers to seek basic worker rights using this platform.

 The organization was founded in 1986, by General Secretary, Dilruba Anguri.
-BHWA has over 14,000 members across 5 districts in Bangladesh (1999).
+As per the 1999 statistics, BHWA had over 14,000 members across 5 districts in Bangladesh.